shamangary/Keras-MNIST-center-loss-with-visualization/README.md

 ## How to run?
 + Step.1
-Change the flag of center loss
+Change the flag of center loss inside TYY_mnist.py
 ```
 isCenterloss = True
 #isCenterloss = False